 Athletic Training, '16

-Continuing on her journey from high school to college while staying in the realm of athletics was something junior Michaela Babineau felt extremely passionate about when choosing which school to attend.
+Continuing on her journey from high school to college while staying in the realm of athletics was something alumni Michaela Babineau felt extremely passionate about when choosing which school to attend.
 In order to make this dream a reality she declared a major in Athletic Training with a minor in Health, and joined the Castleton Women’s Volleyball team.

 Although athletics plays a huge role in Babineau’s day-to-day life, Castleton has offered her far more opportunities.